tmforum-oda/oda-canvas/usecase-library/UC008-Authentication-internal.md

 * The component 1 deployment bootstraps the system user that will be used to call the API ([UC001](UC001-Bootstrap-role-for-component.md)).
 * The componnet 2 deployment bootstraps the roles relating to the APIs that it exposes ([UC002](UC002-Expose-APIs-for-Component.md)).
 * The component 1 deployment declares its dependency for the API exposed by component 2, and the Operations team have configured access for this dependency ([UC003](UC003-Discover-dependent-APIs-for-Component.md)).
+* The authentication is performed using a Service Mesh or API Gateway: If an external API Gateway is used, the recommendation is to use a Service Mesh for this internal authentication.
+If the API Gateway is part of the Canvas cluster, then the API Gateway could be used for both internal and external authentication.
+Some API Gateways now use a micro-gateway pattern with the Gateway implemented as a sidecar container in the same pod as the component.
+In this case, the recommendation is to use the API Gateway for both internal and external authentication.